How to Apply for Financial Aid

 Coastal Carolina University uses the Free Application for Federal Student Aid (FAFSA) to award all federal and state sponsored financial aid offered at the university.
 It is the only application the university requires to begin the financial aid process, and a new FAFSA must be completed each academic year.

-Priority date is March 1 for available funds.
+Priority date for available funds is March 1.

 Coastal Carolina University's Federal school code is 003451.

 We strongly encourage students and their families to read the following financial aid information below to gain a complete understanding of the financial aid process.

 Students must apply for financial aid each academic year and are encouraged to begin the application process after October 1 each year at least 90 days prior to the date funds are needed.
 To apply for federal assistance, students must be:

 - Admitted to a degree-seeking program of study.